Mladen Bartolović: Coaching career

 After his playing career, Bartolović initially worked as a youth coach at Cibalia.
-Prior to the 2016–17 season, he was appointed as the coach of third division club Bedem Ivankovo.
+Prior to the 2016–17 season, he was appointed the coach of third division club Bedem Ivankovo.

 In March 2017, he became head coach of Cibalia Vinkovci's first team, taking over from Peter Pacult, who had previously been sacked after five games without a win.
 At the time Bartolović took over, Cibalia were threatened with relegation from the Croatian Football League, as they were in last place and seven points behind the relegation play-off spot.
 By the end of the 2016–17 season, the team had won eleven points under Bartolović and qualified for the relegation play-offs.
 The play-off matches against HNK Gorica were won 2:0 and 3:1 and Cibalia successfully avoided relegation.

-He was sacked in March 2018 after a 5-1 defeat to HNK Rijeka, but continues to work for Cibalia Vinkovci as head scout and youth coordinator.
+He was sacked in March 2018, after a 5–1 defeat to HNK Rijeka, but continued to work for Cibalia Vinkovci as head scout and youth coordinator.

+Illness and death

-In 2021 it was reported that Bartolović is fighting a serious illness.
+In 2021, it was reported that Bartolović was fighting a serious illness.
+He died after a long illness on 19 January 2026, at the age of 48.